aliotta/markitondemand/README.md

 ![markitondemand.js Logo](https://raw.githubusercontent.com/ahmedfarooki/markitondemand/master/docs/img/mod-sm.png)

 Node.js library for accessing the **[Markit On Demand](http://dev.markitondemand.com)** APIs .
 Markit On Demand 'offers an opportunity to explore the complexity of financial data in building great tools'.
-The library gives you the ability to lookup stock symbols and and get stock quotes.
+The library gives you the ability to lookup stock symbols and get stock quotes.
 This version is prosmified using the excellent bluebird library.

 ### Getting Started